Research output per year

 1.13 ZICER Building

-I am a Social Anthropologist with particular interest in the anthropology of Christianity.
-My PhD research, which was funded by the ESRC, was focused on Pentecostal Christians in Kampala, Uganda and the processes through which believers, in particular poor adherents, appropriate and make sense of doctrine and religious practice, and especially as these relate to ideas of wealth, fortune and misfortune.
+My ESRC-funded PhD research (at the School of Global Development at UEA) focused on Pentecostal Christians in Kampala, Uganda and the processes through which believers, in particular poor parishioners, appropriate and make sense of doctrine and religious practice, and how these relate to ideas of wealth, fortune and misfortune.

 Research output: Working paper